GaryCooper-pm/PP3-Python-project/README.md

     - time was imported to provide the ability to add delays to the game using the ```sleep()``` function.

 * Sys
-    - sys was imported for the exit and restart function of the game.
+    - sys was imported for the exit of the game.

 * Colorama
     - colorama was installed to enable to change the terminal text color.